 - Tile setters and mortar mixers

 Help for Navy Veterans with Mesothelioma

-U.S. Navy veterans who served onboard cruisers containing asbestos materials have a high risk of developing diseases like mesothelioma.
+U.S. Navy veterans who served onboard cruisers containing asbestos materials have a high risk of developing mesothelioma and other asbestos-related diseases.
 Navy veterans who worked in shipyards where cruisers were manufactured, maintained and refitted also had a high risk of airborne asbestos fiber exposure.
 Mesothelioma has a long latency period of up to 50 years after exposure before disease symptoms show.
-Controlling a late-stage mesothelioma case is difficult, but veterans can find help with financial compensation and receiving their eligible health care benefits.
+It’s difficult for doctors to treat late-stage mesothelioma, but veterans can get the best treatment possible with financial compensation and VA health care benefits.

 Mesothelioma lawyers have been helping U.S. Navy veterans seek compensation for mesothelioma and other asbestos-related diseases for nearly four decades.
 Specialized attorneys work across America to ensure Navy veterans have help in settlement negotiations and trust funds access.
 For assistance with VA claims, contact the Mesothelioma Justice Network today.